 Fraudulent IBAN sharing

-A solution destined to Payment Service Providers, compliant with the requirements set forth by Labaronne Law (2025-1058) in France, also anticipating the future requirements of the Payment Services Regulation (PSR).
+A solution destined to Payment Service Providers, compliant with the requirements set forth by Labaronne Law (2025-1058) in France - with the FNC-RF, also anticipating the future requirements of the Payment Services Regulation (PSR).

-A solution destined to Payment Service Providers, compliant with the requirements set forth by Labaronne Law (2025-1058) in France, also anticipating the future requirements of the Payment Services Regulation (PSR).
+A solution destined to Payment Service Providers, compliant with the requirements set forth by Labaronne Law (2025-1058) in France - with the FNC-RF, also anticipating the future requirements of the Payment Services Regulation (PSR).

 France, through the Labaronne Law (2025-1058) dated November 6th, 2025, is very active on the topic of payment fraud, with the implementation of a national database operated by the Banque de France.